TarekAlbawab/Covert_to_Gray_Scale/README.md

 The program was designed using C# language together with a AFORGE library.
 You may download AFORGE library in the following link: http://www.aforgenet.com/framework/downloads.html

-Looking forwards to see your contributions, feel free to contact me anytime :).
+Looking forward to see your contributions, feel free to contact me anytime :).

 ![alt text](https://image.ibb.co/dobPza/1.png)